Select page ▾

 There are four 45 minute lessons in the morning, followed by a 30 minute 'Digest' after lunch which may be a follow-up of the morning lessons or, for those who wish. an advanced 'Masterclass'.

 This concept was new for 2017 and will be continued in 2018.
 It is aimed at those who aspire to Proficiency.
-This a 30-45-minute small group session in what was previously called 'Homework' and is now called 'Digest' embracing English literature, vocabulary and pronunciation at an advanced pre-university level taught by Ian Mucklejohn, Joe Wallis and other experts on the teaching staff.
+This a 30-45-minute small group session in what was previously called 'Homework' and is now called 'Digest' embracing English literature, vocabulary and pronunciation at an advanced pre-university level taught by Ian Mucklejohn, Joe Wallis and others on the teaching staff.
 This is a bookable, FREE option in addition to the regular teaching programme.
 We decide on students' suitability for Masterclass.

 The Trinity GESE Examination in Spoken English as an option at cost price.
 GESE is 'Graded Examination in Spoken English'.
 Just check the 'Trinity' box on the Application Form and we choose the Level.